Skip to Main Content

 Virginia Horse Country's Most Decorated Resort

 The approach to Salamander Middleburg reads as deliberate misdirection.
-From the drive up, the building presents itself as a private Virginia Piedmont estate — Georgian in its proportions, brick-fronted, flanked by mature trees — rather than a 168-room resort.
+From the drive up, the building presents itself as a private Virginia Piedmont estate, Georgian in its proportions, brick-fronted, flanked by mature trees, rather than a 168-room resort.
 That architectural choice is a thesis statement.
-The property, part of Sheila C. Johnson's Salamander Collection, was designed to feel embedded in the range of Loudoun County rather than imposed on it.
+The property was designed to feel embedded in the Loudoun County landscape rather than imposed on it.
 Only 140 of the resort's 340 acres are cleared; the rest remains as forested trail network, which means the boundary between resort and countryside stays deliberately blurred.

 What the Awards Say About the Tier

 Credentials here are specific enough to be worth examining carefully.
-Salamander Middleburg holds a Forbes Five-Star rating for both its hotel and its restaurant , the first D.C.-area destination resort to achieve that dual designation.
-The spa carries the Forbes Five-Star independently, making it the only Forbes Five-Star spa in Virginia.
-A Michelin Key arrived in 2024, and La Liste placed the property at 95 points in its 2026 ranking of leading hotels.
+Salamander Middleburg holds a Michelin Key and a Forbes Five-Star rating for both its hotel and its restaurant, the first D.C.-area destination resort to achieve that dual designation.
+The spa also carries a Forbes Five-Star rating, making it the only Forbes Five-Star spa in Virginia.
+A Michelin Key arrived in 2024.
 These are not all the same award measuring the same things: Forbes Five-Star evaluates service consistency and physical product across hundreds of anonymous criteria; Michelin's hotel program weights experience and character; La Liste aggregates across a wide range of international sources.
 That three distinct methodologies converge on the same property says something meaningful about the floor of experience here.

 The Room Floors and What They Signal